Xanny (song): Background

 Eilish stated that she had a "very jazzy Frank Sinatra (pictured in 1957) view" on the song.

 "Xanny" is the third track on Eilish's debut studio album, When We All Fall Asleep, Where Do We Go?, released for digital download and streaming on March 29, 2019, by Darkroom and Interscope Records.
-The song was written by the singer and her brother Finneas O'Connell; the latter solely produced it.
+The song was written by the singer and her brother, Finneas O'Connell; the latter solely produced it.
 The duo has cited Frank Sinatra and Feist's "So Sorry" (2007) as primary influences during the creation process.
-They were also inspired by tracks such as LCD Soundsystem's "New York I Love You, But You’re Bringing Me Down" (2007), Post Malone's "Stay" (2018), Johnny Mathis's "Misty" (1959), Daniel Caesar's "Japanese Denim" (2016) and Melody Gardot's "Who Will Comfort Me" (2009).
+They were also inspired by tracks such as LCD Soundsystem's "New York, I Love You but You're Bringing Me Down" (2007), Post Malone's "Stay" (2018), Johnny Mathis's "Misty" (1959), Daniel Caesar's "Japanese Denim" (2016) and Melody Gardot's "Who Will Comfort Me" (2009).
 Mastering and mixing were handled by John Greenham and Rob Kinelski, respectively.
 Inspiration for "Xanny" came to Eilish after seeing friends heavily inebriating themselves at a party, consequently becoming "completely not who they were".
 The event had, in turn, a frustrating and affecting impact on the singer.
 Eilish said drugs was a close subject to her, since some of her friends had died due to drug overdose; the song's last verse, described as a "melancholy blow", had been recorded two days after one's death.

 The title is a reference to the drug Alprazolam, sold under the brand name Xanax.
 It is the most prescribed benzodiazepine—medication for anxiety and panic disorders—in the United States.
 Side effects of the drug include fatigue, dizziness, memory impairment, hypersensitivity, irritability, and depression.
 Xanax is also highly addictive and heavily misused; it is to some extent responsible for around one-third of attempts at suicide by overdose.
-Hannah Rose Ewens of The Guardian felt that Xanax had been glamourised by young "disaffected" SoundCloud rappers.
+Hannah Rose Ewens of The Guardian felt that Xanax had been glamorized by young "disaffected" SoundCloud rappers.